KartikLabhshetwar/ReadMeLingo/README.md

 # ReadMeLingo

-Translate GitHub repository documentation into multiple languages using Lingo.dev CLI
+Translate GitHub repository documentation into multiple languages using Lingo.dev SDK

-ReadMeLingo is a CLI tool that translates repository documentation files locally, ensuring fast, reliable translations that work everywhere
+ReadMeLingo is a CLI tool that translates repository documentation files using the Lingo.dev SDK, ensuring fast, reliable translations that work everywhere

 ## Features